Engin-Boot/capture-behavior-of-a-visit-counter-Royarunimb12/needs-tech.md

   Given server was online before turning offline and contains data recovery software When server turns offline after it was online
-  Then compare the new value of counts with what data recovery software delivers
+  Then compare the new value of counts with data recovery value